Dr. Scott Routenberg: Associate Professor of Music Performance (Jazz Piano)

 Audition materials and dates can be found here.

-More information on undergraduate scholarships can be found here.
+More information on undergraduate scholarships and graduate assistantships can be found here.

 "It's wonderful for my jazz composition students to hear from someone who’s really making it happen!